kaysalawu/azure-stuff/2-virtual-wan/4-vwan-sec-dual-region/README.md

 We can observe that the traffic flow from `Spoke1` to `Spoke2` goes through the Azure Firewall in `Hub1` (192.168.11.167 and 192.168.11.166 in this example).
 Traffic then flows via the Network Virtual Appliance (NVA) in `Hub1` (10.11.1.9) before reaching the destination `Spoke2` (10.2.0.5).

-1. Check the Azure Firewall logs to observe the traffic flow.
+2. Check the Azure Firewall logs to observe the traffic flow.
 - Select the Azure Firewall resource `Vwan24-azfw-hub1` in the Azure portal.
 - Click on **Logs** in the left navigation pane.
 - Click **Run** in the *Network rule log data* log category.

 ![Vwan24-azfw-hub1-network-rule-log](../../images/demos/vwan24-hub1-net-rule-log.png)
-- On the *targetIP* column deselect all IP addresses except spoke2 (10.2.0.5)
+- On the *TargetIP* column deselect all IP addresses except spoke2 (10.2.0.5)

 ![Vwan24-azfw-hub1-network-rule-log-data](../../images/demos/vwan24-hub1-net-rule-log-detail.png)